runicscribe/worldbuilding-docs/dae-machina/world/bestiary/fauna/hexapede_lizards.md

 First pair of forelimbs have large, razor-sharp claws, and are not used for walking.

 50-90cm long, hunts mainly small animals.

+### Vine Climber

+Medium sized hexapede lizard similar to a Symbiont Salamander, except that it hosts hanging vines.
+Found only in the Riftscape.